I'm Nevets: Nerd, cinephile, TV-junkie, bookworm, gamer, and slacker extraordinaire.

 - Mysteries: With our characters now in place, we're going to need some good old fashion mysteries for them to get all mixed up in.
-It's not necessary that a show have quite as many mysteries as Lost had, but a few are going to be essential to keep us guessing, theorizing, and dying to get to the bottom of.
+It's not necessary that a show has quite as many mysteries as Lost had, but a few are going to be essential to keep us guessing, theorizing, and dying to figure out.

 Does It Have to Be a TV Show?

 As for whether or not addictive similar programming is restricted only to television shows, the short answer is... probably.

 Movies, while we all love 'em, are just way too short to suck you in quite as well as a TV series or even a TV miniseries can (several minis, by the way, are included on the list below.)
 The more hours we invest in these shows, the more involved we become in the lives of their characters and their world.
 Just as with a novel, a series has the time to devote hours upon hours to character development, plots, and mythologies.
 While movies are great in their own way, they're unfortunately limited in this respect.
 So TV is more than likely the best way to go.

 Admittedly, this is far from one of the greatest TV shows ever conceived; and for the most part, it's nothing more than a dumbed-down version of The X-Files.
 It consists of two pretty boy ghost hunters who involve themselves in monster-of-the-week bore-fests which are clearly designed for randy tween girls who've yet to expand their horizons beyond the likes of the Twilight series.
 With that being said, the show does have its good points, such as a fantastic soundtrack and some downright hilarious (intentionally) moments.